Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/138-react-forms-without-state.page.md

 ---
-tags: ["Toilet Paper", "React", "TypeScript", "JavaScript", "Web Development"]
+tags: ["React", "TypeScript", "JavaScript", "Web Development", "Toilet Paper"]
 title: "React Forms Without State"
 description: >
     React forms are often created with state, but this can quickly get complicated and confusing,